pyfsi/coconut/examples/tube_fluent3d_abaqus3d/tube_fluent3d_abaqus3d.md

 The loads are applied on the faces in 9 points per element, which means on 864 load points in total.
 The displacement is calculated in the nodes.
 There are 304 nodes on the fluid-structure interface.
 The axial direction is along the x-axis.
+Additionally, an alternative input file *`Base_mixed.inp`* is provided.
+The mesh of this model contains a mixed interface, i.e. both quadrilateral (S8R) and triangular (STRI65) elements.

 The coordinate frames of both solvers are the same so there is no need for a permutation mapper.
 In contrast, the difference of the points where loads and displacements are applied or calculated, require the use of interpolation mappers.